 When Figure came into the picture I was a little skeptical.
 No one really knew what they were looking for so there was everything from super muscular to T and A, wet t-shirt type girls.
 Who could take this seriously?

 Now they have a set standard, and since I compete in both bodybuilding and figure, I will say that for the time on stage, the figure is definitely much more difficult to do.
 Diet wise, I still think the bodybuilding is excruciating and dangerous if you are not already a healthy person.
 I love them both, for I love the discipline and suffering.
 As an artist myself, I always think of Van Gogh cutting off his ear while I am painstakingly working on suits, or training... good way to stay centered.

 We have just built a 750 square foot building exclusively for my work so I can be in my own world and create even more than just the suits.
 I want to get back into the dazzle wear so that the Pro competitors can have to extra exclusive outfits for the after party’s, as well as getting back into some real couture work, like wedding gowns, which I didn’t even get into.

 If anyone has even taken time to read all of this, I am now an open book.
 I live in the woods in my own little paradise.
 I get up at 5 and run with my dogs in a place where there are no humans or cars, only bear, coyote, cougars, lynx, deer, you name it if it’s wild.
 I eat food out of my mother’s garden and my husband’s boat.
 I train at least 3 hours a day five days a week at my awesome gym.
 And I will do this until I die.

 This is why I do what I do.
-And don’t worry my little tail coat riders, I will always come up with new ideas for you to copy.
 I realize now it is my duty to set the standards.